SFBdragon/talc/talc/README.md

 - Removed the requirement that the `Talc` struct must not be moved, and removed the `mov` function.
     - The arena is now used to store metadata, so extremely small arenas will result in allocation failure.
 - Made the OOM handling system use generics and traits instead of a function pointer.
     - Use `ErrOnOom` to do what it says on the tin. `InitOnOom` is similar but inits to the given span if completely uninitialized.
-Implement `OomHandler` on any struct to implement your own behaviour (the OOM handler state can be accessed from `handle_oom` via `talc.oom_handler`).
+Implement `Source` on any struct to implement your own behaviour (the OOM handler state can be accessed from `handle_oom` via `talc.oom_handler`).
 - Changed the API and internals of `Span` and other changes to pass `miri`'s Stacked Borrows checks.
     - Span now uses pointers exclusively and carries provenance.
 - Updated the benchmarks in a number of ways, notably adding `buddy_alloc` and removing `simple_chunk_allocator`.